dalemusser/spot-python-dev-environ/README.md

 Below that message click the Create File button.

-In the launch.json file that is created (in examples), put the following and save the file.
+In the launch.json file that is created (in examples), put the following and save the file then close it.
+Note that you have to put your own username, password, and hostname in the contents.

 ```
 {